A chariot stuck in the mud of arrogance: Shiv Sena on Maharashtra deadlock

 "Despite (BJP, Sena) contesting the elections in alliance and getting a mandate for government formation, the wheel of the chariot is stuck in the mud of arrogance," the Rajya Sabha member said.

-Raja Harishchandra gave up his kingdom to fulfill a commitment made in his dream while Lord Ram went to exile to honour the word given by his father to his step-mother, he pointed out.
+Raja Harishchandra gave up his kingdom to fulfil a commitment made in his dream while Lord Ram went to exile to honour the word given by his father to his step-mother, he pointed out.

 "But in Kalyug, the BJP has fulfilled a task of going back on its commitment," Raut, who is the executive editor of 'Saamana', said in sarcastic remarks in the Marathi daily.